 Figure 2.
-Sample A – (A) high-resolution surface picture; (B) confocal microscope image; (C) FE-SEM image showing the crystals grouped in circular shapes; (D) µXRD pattern identification.
+Sample A: (A) high-resolution surface picture; (B) confocal microscope image; (C) FE-SEM image showing the crystals grouped in circular shapes; (D) µXRD pattern identification.

 Reference sample characterisation

-The artificially-corroded Cu reference samples were firstly characterised by means of different analytical techniques, such as high-resolution digital photography, Confocal Microscope (CM), micro X-Ray Diffraction (μXRD) and Field Emission Scanning Electron Microscopy (FE-SEM) coupled with Energy Dispersive Spectroscopy (EDS), to collect information on chemical composition of the corrosion products and on surface roughness and morphology.
-All these data in fact are necessary for the optimisation of the MA-XRF measurement setup and to identify the experimental parameters which could mainly affect the obtained results.
+The artificially corroded Cu reference samples were first characterised by means of different analytical techniques, such as high-resolution digital photography, confocal microscopy, micro-X-ray diffraction (μXRD) and field emission scanning electron microscopy (FE-SEM), coupled with energy dispersive spectroscopy (EDS) to collect information on the chemical composition of the corrosion products and on surface roughness and morphology.
+All these data are necessary for the optimisation of the MA-XRF measurement setup and to identify the main experimental parameters that could affect the obtained results.

-High resolution digital photographs were acquired by a digital camera (4000 × 3000 pixel2, Panasonic Lumix G2) equipped by a stand with a 3000 K lamp.
+High resolution digital photographs were acquired using a digital camera (4000 × 3000 pixel2, Panasonic Lumix G2) equipped with a stand with a 3000 K lamp.

-Roughness evaluations were performed on profilers acquired by means of a Sensofar PLµ 2300 confocal microscope (CM) using a 20x objective.
-The images were processed in the free Octave software and surface standard deviation were computed on about 100,000 points, which compose the confocal pictures.
+Roughness evaluations were performed on the acquired profiles by means of a Sensofar PLµ 2300 confocal microscope (CM) using a 20x objective.
+The images were processed in the free Octave software and surface standard deviation was computed on about 100,000 points, which compose the confocal pictures.

 µXRD spectra were collected by a D-MAX Rapid Rigaku instrument equipped with RINT/RAPID software.
-This instrument presents a 2D-curved imaging plate detector (IP, a ﬂexible sheet coated with white -or light blue- photoluminescent material constituted by BaFBr:Eu2+).
-A very brilliant rotating anode (Cu Kα) with a spot size of ≈ 70 µm is present.
-Diffractions were acquired with the X-Ray source at 40 kV and 20 mA with a 100 µm collimator, in the range of 10° to 160° 2θ.
-Elaborations and qualitative identifications of the diffraction patterns were done using X’Pert HighScore Plus v3.0e software by comparison with PDF and ICSD database.
+This instrument presents a 2D-curved imaging plate detector (IP, a ﬂexible sheet coated with white -or light-blue-photoluminescent material consisting of BaFBr:Eu2+), using a rotating anode (Cu Kα) with a spot size of ≈ 70 µm.
+Diffractions were acquired with the X-ray source at 40 kV and 20 mA with a 100 µm collimator in the range of 10° to 160° 2θ.
+The elaboration and qualitative identification of the diffraction patterns were achieved using X’Pert HighScore Plus v3.0e software and comparison with the PDF and ICSD database.

 FE-SEM (Zeiss, Supra40) images were collected in in-field emission mode by varying the acceleration voltage in the range of 1.5 kV to 15 kV.
-EDS analyses were performed by the Energy Dispersive Spectrometer (EDS INCA x-sight, Oxford instruments) with and acceleration voltage of 15 kV at the working distance of 8.5 mm.
+EDS analyses were performed using the EDS INCA x-sight (Oxford instruments) with an acceleration voltage of 15 kV at a working distance of 8.5 mm.

-Eventually, the Cu reference samples were characterised by means of MA-XRF analysis with the scanner prototype above discussed, to collect information of the chemical element distribution with the final goal of identify the presence of different corrosion products on the sample’s surface.
+Finally, the Cu reference samples were characterised by means of the MA-XRF analysis using the scanner prototype, as discussed above, to collect information on the chemical element distribution to identify the presence of different corrosion products on the sample’s surface.

 Figure 3.
-Sample B – (A) high-resolution surface picture; (B) confocal microscope image; (C) FE-SEM image showing the corrosion products morphology; (D) µXRD pattern identification.
+Sample B: (A) high-resolution surface picture; (B) confocal microscope image; (C) FE-SEM image showing the corrosion product morphology; (D) µXRD pattern identification.

 results and discussion

-The accelerated corrosion procedures applied on the copper coupons led to the growth of different artificial corrosion products layers.
+The accelerated corrosion procedures applied to the copper reference samples led to the growth of different artificial corrosion product layers.

-Reference Sample A
+Reference sample A

-Looking at the surface and at the high-resolution image, the corrosion products layer formed by exposing the Cu reference samples to the ASTM D1384 solution (sample A) appears uniformly green in colour, with a corrosion products layer quite homogenous and well adherent to the metal surface (Figure 2A).
+Looking at the surface and the high-resolution image, the corrosion product layer formed by exposing the Cu reference samples to the ASTM D1384 solution (sample A) appears uniformly green in colour, with a corrosion product layer that is quite homogenous and well adhered to the metal surface (Figure 2A).

-The acquired confocal microscope image showed a quite smooth surface.
-The confocal microscope mainly allows estimating the standard deviation of the height, which is of about 2.7 μm (Figure 2B); therefore, a rather uniform surface is evidenced.
+The CM image acquired showed a relatively smooth surface.
+The CM mainly allows the estimation of the standard deviation of the height, which is about 2.7 μm (Figure 2B); therefore, a rather uniform surface is observed.